At LifeJourney Church, we believe:

 At LifeJourney Church, our Vision is to come as close as possible to modeling that unity in diversity.
 We embrace the words of this poem:

 Married, divorced, and single here, It’s one family that mingles here.

-Conservative or liberal here, We’ve all gotta give a little here.
+Conservative and liberal here, We’ve all gotta give a little here.

 Big and small here, There’s room for us all here.

 Doubt and believe here, We all can receive here.

 Gay, trans, and straight here, There’s no hate here.

 Woman and man here, Everyone can here.